huynhstin/357-Scripts/README.md

-Replace all instances of /home/jhuynh42/357 with /home/yourPathTo357/.
+# 357 Scripts
+A collection of scripts created for Mammen's 357 class.
+## Usage
+Add /path/to/Scripts to your $PATH.
+Modify the HOME_PATH, QTR, and SECT in the 'vars' file as appropriate.
-All scripts should be run inside a folder named after the Assignment, ex) Exercise6
+All scripts should be run inside a folder named after the assignment, such as "Exercise6" or "Project4".